Covered Call Taxes Explained: Wash Sales, Holding Periods & 1099-B

 CoverEdge uses a ledger-first accounting model — every premium collected, every close, every assignment, every roll is a discrete, immutable ledger entry.
 That means at year-end, you can export a complete record that reconciles to your broker's 1099-B trade by trade.
 You won't spend a Saturday in February cross- referencing 200 rolls against an Excel sheet to defend a wash sale to your CPA.

-Are covered call premiums taxed as ordinary income?
+Are covered call premiums always short-term gains?